memogarcia/memogarcia.github.io/content/posts/the-role-of-a-systems-architect.md

 3. Consistency?
 4. Something else?

 > What matters changes from system to system.
-Clarify the expectations with your organization as clear as possible.
+Clarify the expectations with your organization as much as possible.

 Don’t spend extra cost on performance, for example, if that’s not required.